- Programs and Services

 President Froh announced the names of seven MNO citizens from across Ontario who will serve on the Commission.
 “Our Commissioners – four women and three men -- come from across the province,” explained President Froh, “and represent a good cross section of our citizens including our youth, elders, harvesters, as well as French and Michif language speakers.
 Their job is to help lead a forward-looking dialogue with our citizens on some key issues—Métis rights and self-government – to listen to citizens’ voices and report back.”

-The Commissioners will consult and engage with MNO citizens in all 29 MNO communities across Ontario.
+The Commissioners will consult and engage with MNO citizens in all 29 MNO communities across Ontario as well as with MNO Veterans’ and Youth Councils and the Women’s Secretariat of the Métis Nation of Ontario.
 They will encourage citizens to share their thoughts on the MNO’s governance structures, including how these can better reflect Métis community, identity and culture, and how the MNO can move forward on harvesting mobility and self-government.

 “This is the ideal time for our Commission to undertake its work,” stated President Froh, “the stars are indeed aligning for the Métis Nation – especially with the April 2016 Supreme Court decision in Daniels v.
 Canada and the recent report from Tom Isaac, The Ministerial Special Representative on Métis Section 35 Rights.
 This is an important time for the Métis Nation.
 Working together, we will build on these opportunities to create an even stronger, healthier future for our people.”

-The Commission will begin its engagement sessions in the late fall of 2016, which will be complete by May 2017.
-The Commissioners will issue a report of their findings and, working with the Provisional Council of the Métis Nation of Ontario, present findings and recommendations to the 2017 AGA.
+The Commissioners will issue a report of their findings and, working with the Provisional Council of the Métis Nation of Ontario, present findings and recommendations to the 2017 MNO AGA.

-The Métis Nation of Ontario (MNO) Commission on Métis Rights and Self-Government is geared up to begin province-wide community engagement sessions beginning in February and ending in May.
+The Métis Nation of Ontario (MNO) Commission on Métis Rights and Self-Government province-wide community engagement sessions are underway.

 Updated on: December 1, 2016